h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 Now, I'm not gonna write any step-by-step guides, because you can find loads of them on Google, and good ones, too.
 However, I'm here to talk about how to catch a fish, rather than giving you only one fish.

 _This article is written because one of my_ [_Reddit_](https://www.reddit.com/r/CharacterArtists/ "Reddit - r/CharacterArtists") _subscribers asked me about some explanations on doing hair.
-Due to the loads of pro work and lack of time, I couldn't create the images of this article myself.
+Due to the loads of work and lack of time, I couldn't create the images of this article myself.
 So the images shown in the context, are other pro artists' works and I have no claims on them._

 ### The Right Way To Think About Doing Hair As An Artist